3F/web.vsSBE/Donation.md

 Want to help us also, and want to see a more new features, support etc. ?
 (Changelog [here]({{site.baseurl}}/Changelist/))

-Well, now you can help - How ? no, is not only money :)
+Well, now you can help...

 # What you may #